-- The Master's degree programme in Computer Science has two tracks, Data Science & Technology and Software Technology, described in detail in article 14A and 14B and EIT Digital Master School with specialisations Digital Media Technology and Cloud Computing and Services, described in article 14C.
-TU Delft's involvement in this EIT programme will be discontinued as of academic year 2019/2020. - 2.
+- 1. The Master's degree programme in Computer Science has three tracks, Data Science & Technology,Software Technology and Artificial Intelligence Technology, described in detail in article 14A and 14B. - 2.
 Students may opt for one of the special programmes in Bioinformatics, Cyber Security or Information Architecture (ref. article 14B), which will be mentioned on the student's diploma supplement under Specialisation.